 Zuppa Toscana is this classic creamy Italian soup that’s made with potatoes, sausage, bacon, and kale.
 Since potatoes are high in carbs, they are not keto-friendly, making this soup high in carbs.

-This soup usually uses kale, but I’m not a huge lover of kale.
+This keto copycat Zuppa usually uses kale, but if you can’t find it, baby spinach is a great alternative.
 I think that’s what makes our Zuppa Toscana different.
 Spinach has a lighter taste, it’s lower in carbs than kale and cooks almost instant.

 It always surprises me that the recipes with just a few ingredients are the most delicious and packed with tons of flavor: